Instability and self-propulsion of flexible autophoretic filaments: Nonlinear dynamics of uniformly active filaments

 where $\bm{W} = \mathrm{diag}(\bm{w}^T, \bm{w}^T, \bm{w}^T) \in \mathbb{R}^{3 \times 3N_X}$ with $\bm{w} \in \mathbb{R}^{3N_X}$ being a column vector of integration weights.
 Figure \ref{fig: phoretic_forces_and_evolution_steady_swimming_velocity_with_alpha}$(a)$ shows the time evolution of the tangential and normal components of $\bm{F}_\mathrm{phoretic}$ for $\alpha=150$, respectively $\bm{F}_\mathrm{phoretic}^t$ and $\bm{F}_\mathrm{phoretic}^n$.
 We see that the direction of motion (see the red arrow in Fig.\ref{fig: chronophotographies_nonlinear_dynamics}$(a)$) is clearly governed by the competition between these forces, which is dominated by the tangential contribution, therefore the tangential slip.
 This finding agrees with our theoretical predictions -- in the small-deformation limit --, namely, the growth rate of the perturbation is driven by the tangential phoretic slip flow (see Section \ref{section: small_deformation_lsa}).
 Accordingly, the direction of rotation (respectively, translation) of the “S" (respectively, “W") shape, indicated by the red arrow in Fig.\ref{fig: chronophotographies_nonlinear_dynamics}$(b)$ (respectively, Fig.\ref{fig: chronophotographies_nonlinear_dynamics}$(c)$), can be inferred from that of a “U" by forming a “S" (respectively, “W") by joining two “U" (respectively, three “U") shapes.

 Overall, our simulations reveal that, regardless of the initial perturbation, the long-time dynamics of the filament lead to one of two swimming regimes: steady “U"-shaped self-propulsion or oscillating motion.
 The ranges, in terms of the elastophoretic number $\alpha$, of these swimming regimes are depicted in Fig.\ref{fig: phoretic_forces_and_evolution_steady_swimming_velocity_with_alpha}$(b)$, which shows the evolution of the steady swimming velocity $U_\infty$ with $\alpha$.
 We find that the lower bound, i.e., the threshold, of the first regime (in gray in Fig.\ref{fig: phoretic_forces_and_evolution_steady_swimming_velocity_with_alpha}$(b)$), steady self-propulsion, is about $\alpha_c \approx 89$, which agrees with our theoretical prediction, $\alpha_{c1} \approx 87$; and, the lower bound of the second regime (in green in Fig.\ref{fig: phoretic_forces_and_evolution_steady_swimming_velocity_with_alpha}$(b)$), oscillating motion, about $\alpha \approx 605$.
 Although we have reported the upper bound of the latter regime as $\alpha \approx 1200$ in Fig.\ref{fig: phoretic_forces_and_evolution_steady_swimming_velocity_with_alpha}$(b)$, we would like to point out to the reader that the exact value may be larger than this.
-Indeed, simulations for very high values of $\alpha$ are subject to numerical instabilities, since the bending energy is almost zero; and at this limit, we expect the motion of the filament to become chaotic.
+Indeed, simulations for very high values of $\alpha$ are subject to numerical instabilities, since the bending energy is close to zero; the filament becomes unstable under any stress and exhibits large changes in the curvature, making simulations in this regime very challenging.
+Moreover, in this regime, the assumptions underlying local SBT and SPT break down, and nonlocal contributions become significant.
+We therefore do not attempt to resolve this limit quantitatively; nonetheless, we expect the filament dynamics to become chaotic.

 Now that the swimming regimes have been identified and described, we characterize, in the following, the resulting kinematics and deformation of the filament in each of them.